SebGSX/AI-Study-Buddy/README.md

 There are many AI services to choose from; however, I use OpenAI's ChatGPT.
 You can find ChatGPT [here](https://chatgpt.com/).
 There is a free version of ChatGPT using the GPT-3.5 model; however, GPT-4 is the model that passed the IQ test and bar exam, which is why I use the paid version and the latest stable (non-preview) model.

 At minimum, you'll need [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) if you want the paid version.
-I use [ChatGPT Team](https://openai.com/chatgpt/team) because of its enhanced data protection support, which I need.

 > Please be sure to check data privacy concerns when using any service including but not limited to generative AI services.

 ### Second, Create Your Study Buddy

-To proceed, you'll need the [Tutor Prompt for AI](https://github.com/SebGSX/AI-Study-Buddy/blob/main/tutor-prompt-for-AI.md) prompt.
+To proceed, you'll need the [Tutor Prompt for AI](/docs/tutor-prompt-for-AI.md) prompt.
 Prompt engineering is the careful process of explaining to a generative AI system exactly what you want it to do for you.
 While it may look simple enough, quite a lot goes into structuring an effective prompt.
 OpenAI has some guidance [here](https://platform.openai.com/docs/guides/prompt-engineering) whereas general guidance can be found [here](https://www.promptingguide.ai/).

 #### Preparing the Prompt